Title

 Manuel Roxas grants amnesty to all individuals who committed acts penalized under the Revised Penal Code while resisting Japanese occupation from December 8, 1941, until liberation, recognizing their actions as patriotic rather than criminal.

-The amnesty applies to all persons who committed acts penalized under the Revised Penal Code in furtherance of the resistance to the enemy or against persons aiding the enemy's war efforts from December 8, 1941 until the liberation of each area from enemy control.
+To grant amnesty to persons who committed acts penalized under the Revised Penal Code in furtherance of resistance to the enemy (Japanese occupation) or against persons aiding the enemy, during the specified period, so they would be freed from criminal liability.

-The amnesty covers acts committed between December 8, 1941 and the date when each particular area of the Philippines was actually liberated from enemy control and occupation.
+From December 8, 1941 to the date when each particular area of the Philippines was actually liberated from enemy control and occupation.

 Analyze Cases Smarter, Faster